obrie/retrokit/manual/launchkit.md

 * Shows the launch image on the screen until the emulator takes over rendering
 * Adjusts launch images to the available screen size in order to avoid image skew

-The impact of this is two fold:
+The impact of this is twofold:

 * The amount of time it takes to launch an emulator is reduced since the runcommand script isn't sleeping while the launch image is dislaying